 The first option is to travel through Sevak, cross Teesta and reach Lataguri via Malbazar and Chalsa.
 This route is the National Highway 31 and the distance is about 85 km and takes about 2 hours.

 The second option is to travel via Jalpaiguri and Maynaguri through State Highway 12A.
 The distance through this route is also about the same.
 But you may take a shortcut through Domohoni that will bring the distance to about 76 Kms.

 The third route is through Baikunthapur forests and you cross river Teesta at Gajaldoba Barrage.
 On the other side, you drive through Kathambari forest and reach Lataguri through Kranti.
 This route is the most picturesque and least travelled.
 The distance is also about 70 km only.
-But some stretch of the road might be in dilapidated condition leading to wastage of time on the way.
+But some stretches of the road might be in dilapidated condition leading to a waste of time on the way.

 Geography and demography

 Most of the population in Lataguri are Bengali or Rajbanshis.
-Main economic activity till the ’90s was Sawmill, Timber merchant and goods transport.
+The main economic activity till the ’90s was Sawmill, Timber merchant and goods transport.
 Today the economy is overwhelmingly dependent on tourism.